awslabs/rhubarb/README.md

 # Rhubarb

 Rhubarb is a light-weight Python framework that makes it easy to build document understanding applications using Multi-modal Large Language Models (LLMs) and Embedding models.
-Rhubarb is created from the ground up to work with Amazon Bedrock and Anthropic Claude V3 Multi-modal Language Models, and Amazon Titan Multi-modal Embedding model.
+Rhubarb is created from the ground up to work with Amazon Bedrock and supports multiple foundation models including Anthropic Claude V3 Multi-modal Language Models and Amazon Nova models for document processing, along with Amazon Titan Multi-modal Embedding model for embeddings.

 ## What can I do with Rhubarb?